LucaRota4/The_Minority_Reports/docs/introduction.md

 - **[OpenZeppelin](https://openzeppelin.com/)**: For secure smart contract libraries and standards
 - **[chriswilder](https://github.com/0xchriswilder/fhevm-react-template/blob/main/packages/fhevm-sdk/src/core/fhevm.ts)** For the fhevm.ts file and his availability
 - **Open Source Community**: For the tools and libraries that make this possible

----

-*Built with ❤️ using Zama's revolutionary FHE technology for private, secure, and transparent governance.*